TheRebelOfBabylon/golearnbtc/blog.md

 	return pkb
 }
 ```
 At this point, I think it's worth mentionning that Go has two different array-like data structures.
-One is an array, which acts as you would expect, the other is a slice which acts more like a list in Python.
-It's a lightweight, extensible array like structure.
-This is something that I could've been more strict about when translating this code.
+One is an array, which acts as you would expect; the other is a slice which acts more like a list in Python.
+It's a lightweight, extensible array-like structure.
+This is something that I could've been more strict about using when translating this code.
 There are a few instances where I either knew or could've known what the expected size of the array structure was and could've used a proper array in Go as opposed to a slice.
 This would make the code more robust and resiliant to errors.
 But as this is a purely educational implementation of Bitcoin, I won't dwell on this too much.

 Finally, the `b58encode()` and `address` methods were implemented
 ```